 Definition of MarTech: “MarTech” is a portmanteau of marketing and technology.
-It refers to the use of tools and technologies that marketers use to inform, plan, and execute their campaigns.
+It refers to the use of MarTech tools and technologies that marketers use to inform, plan, and execute their campaigns.

-MarTech is becoming an increasingly important term for businesses and marketers to be aware of.
+MarTech tools are becoming an increasingly important term for businesses and marketers to be aware of.

-While the use of technology in marketing is not new, the adoption of digital tools and platforms by SMBs to improve their campaigns has seen a dramatic rise in recent years.
+While the use of technology in marketing is not new, the adoption of MarTech platforms by SMBs to improve their campaigns has seen a dramatic rise in recent years.

 In short, spend on marketing is rising every year from businesses across the country, and a large proportion of that is being spent on marketing technology and specifically digital tools and platforms.

-Why Are Businesses Investing So Much in MarTech?
+Why Are Businesses Investing So Much in MarTech Tools?

 The reason a lot of businesses are investing in marketing technology is simply down to competition.